Source (comics): DC Rebirth

 The Source's origin is retold in DC Rebirth, when twenty billion years ago, the Source sent Perpetua to create new systems of life within the greater omniverse.
 While Perpetua complied, she also did it to bring down her masters by creating something meant to live forever.
-Thus, she created the first Multiverse by using the Seven Hidden Forces of the Universe to be a self-sustaining weapon against her masters and also created her children from the Overvoid, to monitor each realms of matter within her Multiverse.
-Five billion years later, Perpetua merged the Humans and the Martians with their worlds to create an army of Apex Predator meant to live and fight for eternity in order to prepare herself to go to war against the Judges of the Source.
-Her sons alerted the Judges of the Source on her actions and they sent a cosmic raptor to seal her and the Totality of her powers in the Source Wall which the raptor created.
+Thus, she created the first multiverse by using the seven hidden forces of the universe as a self-sustaining weapon against her masters and also created her children from the Overvoid, to monitor each realms of matter within her multiverse.
+Five billion years later, Perpetua merged the humans and the Martians to create an army of apex predators to prepare herself to go to war against the Judges of the Source.
+Perpetua's sons alert the judges of the Source, who send a cosmic raptor to seal her in the Source Wall.

 Following the destruction of the Green Lantern Corps and having absorbed the energy of the Godstorm, John Stewart has increased his powers to a level never seen before, elevating him to practical godhood.
 As John overflows with power to the point it seems as though he's dissipating, a mysterious voice calls to him saying "You know me John.
-Everybody does."
+Everybody does".
 Standing before the ascended Lantern is a physical manifestation of the Source, which has appeared to John in the form of Jack Kirby.
-Though John can't believe what he's seeing, the Source presses on saying "Everything in existence knows me."